These DIY hair dye options are the perfect way to express yourself in a fun and chemical-free way!

 For a warm reddish-orange tint on light brown or blonde hair, carrot juice has been used for ages by those who are dedicated to harmless methods of achieving beautiful hues.

 You can simply juice several carrots (based on the length and thickness of your hair) and combine the juice with your favorite carrier oil.
-You can use olive oil, coconut oil, or even grapeseed oil as your options.
+A few of the best hair oils would be olive oil, coconut oil, or even avocado oil as your options.
 All three are relatively affordable, so using them for a mixture like this won’t put too much of a dent in your pocket.

 Leave the mixture on for at least hour, or longer if you want to ensure maximum color transfer.
 You can use a plastic bag or a shower cap to generate some heat and get better color payoff.
 Afterward, rinse with water and use a cuticle-sealing product like apple cider vinegar or aloe vera juice to seal the color into your hair.